What is online harm?

 Offenders are skilled and motivated to target children through the internet.
 They can be of any gender, age or sexual orientation and gain access to a child by manipulating or grooming them.

-What can I do if I discover my child has been harmed?
+What can I do if my child is harmed?

 Try to stay calm.
-Your child may feel incredibly vulnerable, and they need to know you are on their side.
+Your child will likely feel vulnerable, and they need to know you are on their side.
 Try the CARES approach if you have concerns about the content your child is sharing, viewing or uploading:

 C – Calm, non-judgemental listening.
 Fake it if you have to!
 Make it clear you do not blame them.